Skip to main content

 How long should I give them to respond?

 Typically 14-30 days is reasonable.
-For larger amounts, 30 days.
-For smaller claims, 14 days is sufficient.
+For larger amounts or complex situations, 30 days is appropriate.
+For smaller, straightforward claims, 14 days is sufficient.

 Should I send it by certified mail?

 Yes.
 Always send via certified mail with return receipt requested.
-This provides proof of delivery.
+This provides proof that the letter was delivered, which can be important evidence in court.

-If they ignore your demand letter, proceed with filing in small claims court.
+If they ignore your demand letter or refuse to pay, you can proceed with filing in small claims court.
 Bring the letter and proof of delivery as evidence.

 Can a demand letter hurt my case?